cubehrends/wall-of-gratitude/README.md

 # wall-of-gratitude
-Demo how to write a WordPress plugin
+Conceptional demo about writing a WordPress plugin, shortcode and JavaScript involved.

-See in action here:
+See the plugin in action here: https://webdevtrust.com/wall-of-gratitude-demo/
-https://webdevtrust.com/wall-of-gratitude-demo/